DucHai972/Past-Domain-TYF-Report-Jan-2025/README.md

-# Typhoon Detection with Deep Learning
+# Typhoon Formation Prediction with Deep Learning

 This project implements a deep learning pipeline to detect typhoons from meteorological image data.
-The pipeline includes data loading, preprocessing (including aggregation of images), and training a modified ResNet18 model.
+The pipeline includes data loading, preprocessing, and training a modified ResNet18 model.
 The goal is to classify images as either containing a typhoon (positive) or not (negative).

 ## Table of Contents